AryanMetha/SOC_2025/classic_games_rl_markdown.md

 # Classic Games and Reinforcement Learning

 *The contents of this chapter have been derived from lecture 10 in professor David Silver's series on reinforcement learning.*
+** wrote this as a part of my Summer of Science project on game theory **

 ## State of the Art